Wood stove or fireplace? It’s no contest.

 Our home is 1,150 square feet, and if we have our small wood stove blazing — and it’s not below, say, 15 degrees Fahrenheit outside — we don’t need to have the heat on, even in our drafty old house.
 Even when it’s frigid, it has kept our whole home warm enough — hovering in the mid-60s — through blizzard blackouts without any power or heat.

 We typically light the stove two or three times per week, giving our boiler a break (and our gas bill, too).
-We go through about a third a cord of wood per winter at that rate.
-While burning wood does
+We go through about a third to half a cord of wood per winter at that rate; if you’re looking for a good firewood supplier with free delivery in the Boston area, we’ve been really happy with Beech Hill Firewood in Newton, Mass., the past couple of years.

 You can leave it going at night.